-It's then up to you if you charge for postage on top – but generally, buyers are prepared for this.
+It's then up to you if you charge for postage on top.
+Generally, buyers are prepared for this.
 Make sure to check the Royal Mail website for letter and parcel prices so you're able to accurately charge the seller.

 Plus, if Royal Mail loses your item on a standard service, you may be able to claim up to £20 for it (on standard delivery).